afgtfe/bozro_image_compressor/TERMS_OF_USE.md

 • **Ownership:** You retain full ownership of all images you edit using this app.

-• **On-Device Processing:** All image processing (including AI-based background removal, editing, conversion, and compression) is performed locally on your device using on-device machine learning technologies such as TensorFlow Lite and ML Kit.
+• **On-Device Processing:** All image processing (including AI-based background removal, editing, conversion, and compression) is performed locally on your device using on-device machine learning technologies such as  ML Kit.

 • **No Cloud Storage:** Your images are not uploaded to our servers and remain on your device.